rikedyp/documentation/language-reference-guide/docs/system-functions/r.md

 ## Search pattern

-A summary of the syntax of the search pattern is reproduced from the PCRE documentation.
-See [PCRE Regular Expression Syntax Summary](../pcre-specifications/pcre-regular-expression-syntax-summary.md).
+For more information on the syntax of the search pattern, see the [PCRE documentation](../pcre-specifications.md).

-A full description is provided in [PCRE Regular Expression Details](../pcre-specifications/pcre-regular-expression-details.md).

 There may be multiple search patterns.
 If more than one search pattern is specified and more than one pattern matches the same part of the input document then priority is given to the pattern specified first.